prashanth-volvocars/gitlab-docs/README.md

   - Run `xcode-select --install` to install the command line tools only.
   - Or download and install the entire package using the macOS's App Store.

-**Note:**
+NOTE:
-On Windows, the process described here would be different, but as most of contributors use Unix, we'll go over this process for macOS and Linux users.
+On Windows, the process described here would be different, but as most contributors use Unix, we go over this process for macOS and Linux users.

 Alternatively, you can use [Gitpod](#gitpod-integration) to access a cloud-based, pre-configured GitLab documentation site.